 "IS MY HOME LOCATED IN A FLOODPLAIN?"

 If you live in the City of Myrtle Beach, your property is in or near the flood hazard area as mapped by the Federal Emergency Management Agency (FEMA).
 A map of the 100-year and 500-year floodplains within the City of Myrtle Beach is available here for your reference.
-A larger flood map showing lot-by-lot detail of flood zones and required elevations can be viewed in the Planning & Zoning Department, located in the City Services Building, 921 Oak Street.
+A larger flood map showing lot-by-lot detail of flood zones and required elevations can be viewed in the Construction Services Department, located in the City Services Building, 921 Oak Street.
+Or, to view Horry County's online GIS map that shows floodplain zones, click here.

 Certified Floodplain Managers are available in the Construction Services Department to assist you with maps and flood protection information and provide advice on retrofitting techniques for structures in the floodplain.
 Also available for review are current and past FEMA Flood Insurance Rate Maps (FIRM), and topographical maps that show elevations of property within the city.
 FEMA FIRM maps, reference materials, pamphlets and videos also are available at Chapin Memorial Library.